 Transport

 Wherever you are, whoever you ask, transport will be organised for you.
 It’s like magic.
 If someone tells you that someone will be in that spot to take you to that other spot, you can be 100% sure that’s exactly how it is going to happen.
 Well, exactly is a big word: more or less what’s going to happen.
-Yet, in a way or in another in Thailand you always get to your destination.
+Yet, in one way or another in Thailand you always get to your destination.
 So don’t worry, and enjoy your time 😉

 Elephants scams